IulianEmilTampu/PediatricBrainTumorClassification-MRI/README.md

 **Key highlights:**

 - **The vision transformer model** pre-trained on ImageNet and fine-tuned on ADC data with age fusion achieved the highest performance, which was significantly better than models trained on T2w (second-best) and T1w-Gd data.
-- **Fusion of age information** with the image data marginally improved classification, and model architecture (ResNet50 -vs -ViT) and pre-training strategies (supervised -vs -self-supervised) did not show to significantly impact models’ performance.
+- **Fusion of age information** with the image data marginally improved classification, and model architecture (ResNet50 -vs -ViT) and pre-training strategies (supervised -vs -self-supervised) did not show to significant impact on models’ performance.
 - **Model explainability**, by means of class activation mapping and principal component analysis of the learned feature space, show that the models use the tumor region information for classification and that the tumor type clusters are better separated when using age information.

 ## Table of Contents